AnthonyCxx/Notes-and-Writeups/High Point University CS Notes/Adv. Data Structures and Algorithms/Sorting Algorithms.md

 ## Exchange Sort
 Time Complexity: O(n²) <br />

-For every element in the array, traverse every element in the array — swapping as you come across unordered elements.
 ```C++
 template <typename T>
 void Swap(T& a, T& b)  //Cannot be 'swap' (lowercase) since it's a pre-defined function